gitorko/gitorko.github.io/content/post/grokking-the-coding-interview/index.md

 3. How do I break the problem into smaller units, is there a problem within a problem, can i write a decision tree?
 4. Does this problem look similar to other problems you have solved?
 5. Will sorting make the problem easier to solve?
-6. Can I use any algorithmic techniques, like bfs, dfs, two pointer.
+6. Can I use any algorithmic techniques, like bfs, dfs, two pointer etc.
 7. Do any design patterns apply that could make it easier to maintain, like observer pattern?
 8. What is the time & space complexity?
 Best case, worst case time complexity?
 Average case is usually difficult to derive.

-Most problems have a parent problem, Once you solve this parent problem you can solve various subset or variation of this problem.
-Such problems are grouped as similar in the solutions.

-The NeetCode youtube channel is highly recommended, the explanation of concepts is just awesome!
+The NeetCode youtube channel is highly recommended, the explanation of the problem & concepts is just awesome!

 [NeetCode](https://www.youtube.com/c/NeetCode)

-The Tushar Roy - Coding Made Simple is also highly recommended to understand some of the concepts
+The Tushar Roy - Coding Made Simple is also highly recommended

 [Tushar Roy - Coding Made Simple](https://www.youtube.com/channel/UCZLJf_R2sWyUtXSKiKlyvAw)